 Master Class EDM Muscle Madness

-Created by Tom Scotto, ICA Master Instructor

-Training Type: Muscular Strength Working HR Zones: Zones 4-5 Total Class Length: 60 minutes
+Created by Tom Scotto, ICA Master Instructor Training Type: Muscular Strength Working HR Zones: Zones 4-5 Total Class Length: 60 minutes

 Profile Objective and Intensity:

-To vehemently defy the cycling cardio gods with a dance of strength.
-Think of performing 1260 single leg squats; this profile requires no imagination.
-Add as much resistance as you can at 64 rpm for 0:30 to 1:45 for 22 strength intervals.
-The shorter intervals target Zone 4 while those a minute or greater target Zone 5.
+...to vehemently defy the cycling cardio gods with a dance of strength.
+Imagine performing 1260 single leg squats; this profile requires no imagination.
+Add as much resistance as you can at 64 rpm for 30 to 75 seconds for 22 strength intervals.
+The shorter intervals target Zone 4 while those a minute or greater Zone 5.

 Countdown and Time Checks

 Besides inspirational cues, providing time checks and a countdown can help carry your riders strongly through an interval.
-Here is an example of time checks and counting down a 60-second interval:
+Here is an example of time checks and counting down a 60 second interval:

 "Set your cadence as close to X rpm as you are able.
 You have 60 seconds to sustain what you've started!
 45 seconds to go!
 30 seconds!
 20 seconds!
 15 seconds!
 10!
 4...3...2...1..."

+The Music

-The Music The mention of "dance of strength" was not just a fun euphemism; get ready to bring your bike and legs on the dance floor with some powerful EDM (electronic dance music).
+The mention of "dance of strength" was not just a fun euphemism; get ready to bring your bike and legs on the dance floor with some powerful EDM (Electronic Dance Music).
 The songs have powerful drops (look it up), are instrumental, and contain just a sprinkling of lyrics here and there.

-Bring on the light show...and a leg massage.
+Bring on the light show ... and a leg massage.